wjurkowlaniec/google-spreadsheet-financial/README.md

 # What is it

-For now it downloades current listing prices for cryptocurrencies and updated Google Sheets document
+For now it downloades current listing prices for cryptocurrencies from Coinmarketcap API  and updates Google Sheets document

 ## How to make it run